 Chris Black, Chief Executive, FMG (New Zealand)

-In both his personal and professional life, FMG’s Chief Executive Chris Black treats risk as a necessary and positive ingredient for achievement.
-Given the importance of the agricultural sector to NZ Inc., he feels the role FMG plays in providing advice to help rurally minded people and businesses in New Zealand take risks in order to grow and fulfil their aspirations is very important.
+In both his personal and professional life, FMG's Chief Executive Chris Black treats risk as a necessary and positive ingredient for achievement.
+Given the importance of the agricultural sector to NZ Inc., he feels the role FMG plays as a mutual in providing advice to help rurally minded people and businesses in New Zealand take risks in order to grow and fulfil their aspirations is very important.

 Chris joined FMG in 2008 and is driven by its philosophy to give rural New Zealand a better deal.
 As an Otago University and Victoria University graduate, Chris held many varied and senior roles within the finance and banking sectors, including time with international firms such as Citibank, SG Warburg and NAB, before joining FMG.

-Aris Alip, President, CARD MRI (The Philippines)
+Aris Alip, Founder and Chairman, CARD MRI (The Philippines)